michalcamona/ntfy-me-mcp/README.md

 - 🚀 **Quick Setup**: Run with npx or docker!
 - 🔔 **Real-time Notifications**: Get updates on your phone/desktop when tasks complete
 - 🎨 **Rich Notifications**: Support for topic, title, priorities, emoji tags, and detailed messages
+- 🔍 **Notification Fetching**: Fetch and filter cached messages from your ntfy topics
 - 🎯 **Smart Action Links**: Automatically detects URLs in messages and creates view actions
 - 📄 **Intelligent Markdown**: Auto-detects and enables markdown formatting when present
 - 🔒 **Secure**: Optional authentication with access tokens